 A minimum of one is required while starting a One Person Company, but you can have up to 15 Directors for your OPC.

-No, you are not allowed to form more than one OPC.
-Also nominee in your company cannot be appointed as nominee in any other One Person Company.
+No, you are not allowed to form more than one OPC and nominee in your company cannot be appointed as nominee in any other One Person Company.

 No. A Foreign national cannot open an OPC as per the FDI norms issued in this regard.